bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Heavy Rain
+- Rain
-- 95% humidity
+- 91% humidity
 - 7 mph wind
-- 100% cloud cover
+- 95% cloud cover
 - 44 AQI 🟩
 - 0.37 inches of rain in the past 24 hours
 - 0.54 inches of rain expected in the next 48 hours